gyulanemeth/smartdailygoals.com/_posts/2017-12-30-how-to-succeed-with-your-long-term-goals.md

 ## How to Break Down Your Long-term Goals Into Smaller Ones Which Pass the SMART Criteria

-There are some cases, when the sequence of sub-goals are pre-determined, for example if you want to get a degree, you have to pass certain exams.
-The hard thing is, when you have to come up with this sequence of sub-goals.
+There are some cases, when the sequence of sub-goals are pre-determined, for example, if you want to get a degree, you have to pass specific exams.
+The hard thing is when you have to come up with this sequence of sub-goals.

 Many people set yearly goals, which is already a good start.
 This way, your goal is already **time-bound**.
 You can also define **milestones** when you can make sure that you are on track to reach your yearly goals.
 An easy way to do is to set 3-month goals, which you can divide into monthly, weekly and even daily goals.
 (Guess where the name of the website comes from.)

-If you manage to define daily goals, then you successfully decomposed your incredibly huge goal to **small feasable steps**.
-You don't necessarily need to go down to daily level, but I think it's preferable.
+If you manage to define daily goals, then you successfully decomposed your huge goal into **small feasible steps**.
+You don't necessarily need to go down to day-to-day level, but I think it's preferable.

 When you have the time constraints, you have to define **specific and measurable** goals that will lead you towards your bigger goals and dreams.
 For example get a certificate of your skill, instead of only saying that you master that skill.

 After that, you can think about breaking it down to **actionable** parts, which is usually leads you to a daily level planning.
-There is two very important questions to answer:
+There are two fundamental questions to answer:

  - How will you do it?
 (On a monthly, weekly, and daily level.)
  - How much time are you willing to allocate to it?
 What's your schedule?

-If you answered these questions you will be able to tell if your plan is **realistic** or not.
-If it's not realistic, then change the speific and measurable goal to something more feasable or if you are very determined, change your **action plan**.
-You can allocate more time to it or you can figure out alternative methods to reach your goal.
+If you answer these questions, you will be able to tell if your plan is **realistic** or not.
+If it's not realistic, then change the specific and measurable goal to something more feasible or if you are very determined, change your **action plan**.
+You can allocate more time to it, or you can figure out alternative methods to reach your goal.

 After you did this iteration with all of your goals, you should **make sure that all of your goals together are feasable**.
-It's much better to achieve one thing than not achieveing many, so I suggest you to **focus only on a few things** or target for **smaller goals**.
+It's much better to achieve one thing than not achieving many, so I suggest you to **focus only on a few things** or target for **smaller goals**.

 ## Examples of SMART Goal Setting

-In this section I am going to show you how to do it in practice.
+In this section, I am going to show you how to do it in practice.
 I am going to use my previous examples and break them down into SMART goals.
-I won't show you each and every detail here and I won't be blogging about my results here.
-If you want to follow that as well, follow me on tumblr.
+I won't show you every detail here, and I won't be blogging about my results here.
+If you want to follow that as well, follow me on [Tumblr](https://gyulanemeth.tumblr.com/).

 ### SMART Goal Setting for Language Learning

 Instead of saying "I want to speak Chinese" I can say "I want to pass an HSK3 test next December."
 (HSK3 is a standard basic level Chinese language exam.)

 The second statement is **specific**, **measurable** and **time-bound**.
 I haven't tried any Chinese language exam yet, but I know that I'm somewhere between HSK1 and HSK2.
 It is needless to say that I can add a **milestone** here, which is an HSK2 language exam.
 There is one this spring, so I have approximately 12-15 weeks to prepare for that.
 I feel that the first milestone is **realistic**.
-The second milestone sounds scarier, but it's not unrealistic.
-I will have 30 weeks to finish a 15 chapter book, which seems to be very hard, but feasable.
+The second milestone sounds scarier than the first, but it's not unrealistic.
+I will have 30 weeks to finish a 15 chapter book, which seems to be very hard, but feasible.

 But here comes the question.
 How am I going to do it?
 How much time will I invest?

-I'm planning to invest half an hour every morning on weekdays to write down example dialogs, which I will review and practice after lunch.
-This sounds like an **action plan**.
+I'm planning to invest half an hour every morning on weekdays in writing down example dialogs, which I will review and practice after lunch.
+It sounds like **an action plan**.

 ### SMART Goal Setting for Fitness

 Instead of saying "I want to be very, very fit", I can say "I want to run the [Jakarta marathon](http://thejakartamarathon.com/) on the 29th of October".

 It's also **specific, measurable and time bound**.
 I have run a marathon already, so it's **realistic**.
-I can easily add milestones, for example some half-marathons with desired finish times throughout the year.
+I can quickly add milestones, for example, some half-marathons with desired finish times throughout the year.

 The **action plan** here is extremely simple.
 Run at least once every week and increase the amount of running week by week.
-At the beginning once per week is enough.
+In the beginning, running once per week is enough.
 I will see if it's enough when I will run very long distances.
-If it's not enough, then I will have to increase the number of weekly runst to 2 or 3.
+If it's not enough, then I will have to increase the number of weekly runs to 2 or 3.

 There is one thing I need to mention here.
 I had problems with my knees after running my first marathon, so if I experience those problems again, I won't run the marathon.
-If your health is on stake, you definitely have to change your goals immediately.
+If your health is at stake, you have to change your goals immediately.

 ### SMART Goal Setting for Blogging

-Instead of saying "I want to make Smart Daily Goals successful" I can say "I want to reach 1000 likes on Facebook and 1000 twitter followers by the end of the year".
+Instead of saying "I want to make Smart Daily Goals successful" I can say "I want to reach 1000 likes on Facebook and 1000 Twitter followers by the end of the year".

 Again, it's **specific, measurable and time-bound**.
 To be honest, I have no idea if it's **realistic** or not.
-I need to invest some time to see if it's feasable or not.
+I need to invest some time to see if it's feasible or not.
 If it is not, I will need to change my plan.

-How I want to do it?
+How do I want to do it?
 What's my **action plan**?
-Well, I want to publish meaningful articles every month, which can help people to be more successful.
-I don't want to waste my time on articles which are not interesting for people, so I am going to test on Facebook which topics are more attractive to my readers than others.
+Well, I want to publish new articles every month, which can help people to be more successful.
+I don't want to waste my time on materials which are not interesting for people, so I am going to test on [Facebook](https://www.facebook.com/smartdailygoals/) which topics are more attractive to my readers than others.

-I also want to share bits of information from the articles on Twitter as a reminder for my audience.
+I also want to share bits of information from the articles on [Twitter](https://twitter.com/SmartDailyGoals) as a reminder for my audience.

-The final thing I want to do is to show my results on Tumblr as an evidence that these methods work.
-I don't want to do it on this blog, because I feel that it's much more personal for this website.
-I feel I need to separate these two things.
+The final thing I want to do is to show my results on [Tumblr](https://gyulanemeth.tumblr.com/) as evidence that these methods work.
+I don't want to do it on this blog because I feel that it's much more personal for this website.
+I think I need to separate these two things.

 ## Summary

-Almost finished.
+Everybody sets goals because of several different reasons.
+Most of the cases it comes from inside, and usually, it's about **achieving something**, **changing habits** or **learning something new**.

+Long-term goal setting is much more complicated as it seems to be because if you want to be successful, you have to **break them down** to smaller **SMART (Specific, Measurable, Actionable, Realistic, Time-bound) goals**.
+It helps if you can define **milestones** it gives you feedback on your progress.

+If you have multiple goals, you have to make sure that you will have enough time to focus on all of them.
+It's better to succeed with fewer goals than being unsuccessful with many.